Karuturirs/botcraft/README.md

 # botcraft
-AI tool to help day to day written in Rust and ELM
+AI tool to help day to day tasks.
+Written in Rust and ELM